-- Compound nevus – Presents as a round, flesh-colored papule; usually present for many years without associated changes.
+- Compound nevus – Presents as a round, skin-colored papule; usually present for many years without associated changes.

-- Sebaceous hyperplasia – Presents as a flesh-colored to yellow papule with a central pore; frequently located on the forehead.
+- Sebaceous hyperplasia – Presents as a skin-colored to yellow papule with a central pore; frequently located on the forehead.

 - Common wart

 - Cherry hemangioma – Presents as a cherry red, round papule, usually on the trunk but may occur on the head, neck, and extremities.

 - Lobular capillary hemangioma (pyogenic granuloma) – Presents as a fungating mass that bleeds excessively when traumatized; more common in children.

 - Angiofibromas – Histologically indistinguishable.
 Tuberous sclerosis should be considered in children, adolescents, or adults with multiple fibrous papules.
 Also consider the diagnosis of multiple endocrine neoplasia type 1 in patients with numerous angiofibromas.